mirandrom/mcgill-nlp.github.io/README.md

 ## Quickstart

 For certain contributions, it is possible to fill GitHub forms and everything will be automated without requiring to fork or modify the codebase.
 This currently works for:
-* Adding a new member
+* Adding or updating the profile of a lab member
-* Adding a new paper
+* Adding a paper written by a lab member
   * With manual information entry
   * With a URL (for limited number of websites)
 * Adding all papers by a certain author within a time frame